FAQs

 What is the Retrofit Halton Hills Pilot Program?

-The Town is developing and launching a home energy retrofit program, called Retrofit Halton Hills, starting with a pilot program.
+The Town completed a home energy retrofit pilot program, called Retrofit Halton Hills.

-The pilot aims to provide up to 20 homeowners with access to financing (through the use of local improvement charges) to implement home energy retrofits.
+The pilot provided 10 homeowners with access to financing (through the use of local improvement charges) to implement home energy retrofits.

 What are Local Improvement Charges?